Macartney-Christopher/5-Axis-Camera-Position-Control/Software.md

 }
 ```
 ## Batch Files - Ease of use
-nspb;nspb;nspb;Any user of the Camera Rig should be able to click on a few buttons to have the system ready.
+&nbsp;&nbsp;&nbsp;Any user of the camera rig should be able to click on a few buttons to have the system ready without going into code.
 The solution to this is batch files:
 For this project the user only needs a connection from the gaming controller to the Arduino Nano 33 IoT and a document to explain the command functions.
 From one batch file there is no way to simoultaneously run/open code and a pdf.
 One needs to be closed for the other to open.
 A simple work-around is to integrate two seperate ```.bat``` files into a master batch file: